 Instructions for assembly

 I’ve designed this to be as simple as possible: each resistor has a silkscreened number which corresponds with the schematic.
-You will need to measure the resistors as I am not going to be bagging and labeling each one separately.
+You will need to measure the resistors as I am not going bag and label each one separately.
 So don’t try this kit without a multimeter!
-You need one anyway!
+You need one of those to build electronics!

 Don’t match this picture by resistor color codes, because I tweaked a couple of resistor values after the first build so the schematic doesn’t exactly match this picture.
 Measure and match the resistors to the schematic to the PCB silkscreen!